Dic21/online-magazine/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ReactJS and React Router are applied for this frontend repo.
 To start, please run <code>npm start</code>.

 The template demonstrates grid layouts and a navigation bar that links to various categories, used effectively on online media sites.
+MongoDB is applied in the project for storing articles, please run the backend server locally to start (GitHub <a href="https://github.com/Dic21/online-magazine-backend">HERE</a>).
 Also, there are a contact page and a page titled '網民熱話' (Hot Topic on online forums), which scrapes data from several local popular forums by using Puppeteer.

 <b>Scraping feature by Puppeteer</b>